xenanetworks/open-automation-python-api/docs/source/general_info.rst

 Xena testers support multiple simultaneous connections from any mixture of Xena clients, such as the `ValkyrieManager <https://xenanetworks.com/product/valkyriemanager/>`_, scripting clients, etc. As soon as a client has successfully established a connection to the chassis, any :term:`test resource` can be inspected.
 But in order to change the :term:`test resource` configuration, the resource must first be reserved by the client.

-To management test resources, i.e., read, write, create, delete, you must follow the principles below:
+To management :term:`test resources<test resource>`, i.e., read, write, create, delete, you must follow the principles below:

 1. To do ``set`` (create/update/delete) on a :term:`test resource`, i.e. *tester*, *module*, or *port*, you must reserve the resource under your username.
 2. To do ``get`` (read) on a :term:`test resource`, you don't need to reserve.